ucla-brain/image-preprocessing-pipeline/LsDeconvolveMultiGPU/README.md

 These settings will help prevent memory allocation failures during GPU-intensive processing and ensure more reliable performance for large dataset deconvolution.

-# Notes on FFT-Based Deconvolution and OTF Caching in LsDeconvMultiGPU
+# Notes on FFT-Based Deconvolution

 ## Performance vs Memory Tradeoff